tsuharesu/tsuharesu.github.io/_posts/2015-02-13-get-retrofit-response-as-string.md

 response.body().string()
 {% endhighlight %}

-### Method 2
+### Method 2 (preferred)

-Use the new `ConverterFactories`.
-This has more code, though to me it is better architecture wise.
-Copy `ToStringConverterFactory` to your app.
-You can find it [here](https://github.com/square/retrofit/blob/07d1f3de5e0eb11fb537464bd14fdbacfc9e55a7/retrofit/src/test/java/retrofit/ToStringConverterFactory.java).
+Retrofit launched a [`ScalarConverter`](https://github.com/square/retrofit/tree/master/retrofit-converters/scalars) that makes it really easy.
+You just need to add it to your Retrofit builder and you are good to go.

 {% highlight java linenos %}
 interface Service {